ATIX-AG/foreman_resource_quota/README.md

 When several users share a compute resource or infrastructure, there is a concern that some users could use more than its fair share of resources.
 Resource quotas are a tool for administrators to address this concern.
 They limit access to the shared resource in order to guarantee a fair collaboration.

-In the context of Foreman, multiple users or groups usually share a fixed number of resources (limitation of compute resources like RAM, disk space, and CPU cores).
+In the context of Foreman, multiple users or groups usually share a fixed number of resources (limitation of compute resources like CPU cores, memory, and disk space).
 As of now, a user cannot be limited when allocating resources.
 They can create hosts with as many resources as they want.
 This could lead to over-usage or unequal balancing of resources under the users.

 This plugin introduces the configuration of resource quotas.
 A quota limits specific resources and can be applied to a user or a user group.
 If a user belongs to a user group, the group’s quota is automatically applied to the user as well.
 When deploying a new host, a user has to choose a resource quota that the host counts to.